How To Prepare and Pack a Computer For Moving

 Take Pictures

 You should not overlook taking pictures before disconnecting cables.
 This can help you remember how to reconnect everything when you arrive at your new location.
-It's easy to lose track of which connection goes where especially if your computer has numerous devices connected to it.
+It's easy to lose track of which connection goes where, especially if your computer has numerous devices connected to it.
 Taking pictures allows you to reference them later to ensure that everything is properly reconnected.

 Remove All Disks

 Removing all disks from a PC before packing it for a move prevents damage to the disks and data loss due to potential impact or vibration during transport.
 Check all drives for inserted computer parts and CDs.
-To avoid them being harmed during packing, these should be taken out.
+To avoid them being harmed during packing, they should be taken out.
 CDs should be placed in their original packaging in sturdy boxes.

 Shut Down and Disconnect